Alejogb1/job-board/blog-data/why-is-bertforsequenceclassification-with-sparknlp-producing-incorrect-predictions.md

 id: "why-is-bertforsequenceclassification-with-sparknlp-producing-incorrect-predictions"
 ---

-, let's tackle this.
+, .
 I've spent a fair bit of time in the trenches with sequence classification using both transformers and SparkNLP, so I've seen my share of quirks, including this specific scenario you're describing – incorrect predictions from `BertForSequenceClassification` with SparkNLP.
 It’s often not a straightforward 'it’s broken' kind of issue; rather, it's typically a convergence of several factors.
 I recall a particular project involving sentiment analysis of customer reviews, where I initially faced precisely this problem.
 The model looked perfect on paper, but the output was, shall we say, less than optimal.

 First, let's break down the common culprits.
 When `BertForSequenceClassification` paired with SparkNLP yields unexpected results, the likely causes cluster around data, pipeline configuration, and subtle nuances in pre-processing.
 It's rarely a bug within the core frameworks themselves.